Erich von dem Bach-Zelewski: Trials and convictions

 In 1951, Bach-Zelewski was sentenced to 10 years in a labor camp for the murder of political opponents in the early 1930s; however, he was not imprisoned until February 1961, when he was convicted of the manslaughter of Anton von Hohberg und Buchwald, an SS officer, during the Night of the Long Knives.
 He was sentenced to 4 years and 6 months imprisonment.
-In November 1961, he was sentenced to another six months in prison for perjury.

 In 1962, Bach-Zelewski was sentenced to life in prison for the murder of seven German Communists in the early 1930s.
 None of the sentences referred to his role in Poland, in the Soviet Union or his participation in the Holocaust, although he openly denounced himself as a mass murderer.
 He had at the same time "denounced Himmler's racism in strong terms, as well as incitement to ‘exterminate "inferior races", possibly to curry favor with prosecutors.
 Bach-Zelewski died in Harlaching Hospital after transfer from Stadelheim Prison due to illness in Munich on 8 March 1972, a week after his 73rd birthday.

 Bach-Zelewski gave evidence for the defence at the trial of Adolf Eichmann in Israel in May 1961.
 His evidence was to the effect that operations in Russia and parts of Poland were conducted by Operations Units of the Security Police and were not subject to the orders of Eichmann's office, nor was Eichmann able to give orders to the officers in charge of these units, who were responsible for the murder of Jews and Gypsies.
 The evidence was provided at a hearing in Nuremberg in May 1961.

-Family life
+Personal life

 Bach-Zelewski was raised Catholic, changing to Evangelist in 1933, and finally to Gottgläubig in 1938.

 He married Ruth Apfeld in 1922, had three daughters and three sons.
 In 1947, while a prisoner in Nuremberg, he wed his wife in a Catholic ceremony.
 In 1957, his two sons emigrated to the United States.
 One joined the U.S. Army.